-According to the American Heart Association, heart disease is the most common cause of death in the United States You can make sure you don’t become a statistic by taking easy precautions to lower your risk of heart disease and planning toward a longer and healthier life.
+According to the American Heart Association, heart disease is the most common cause of death in the United States You can make sure you don’t become a statistic by taking precautions to lower your risk of heart disease and planning toward a longer and healthier life.
 You may have heard that heart disease is the number one killer in men and women in the United States, yet only 1 in 5 people believe that heart disease is their greatest health threat.

 Take Action to Beat Heart Disease

-- Control high cholesterol.
-If you have high cholesterol, particularly if you have high LDL ("bad") cholesterol, work with your healthcare provider to lower it.
-Even a 10% reduction in your total cholesterol may lower your risk for heart disease.
+If you have high cholesterol, you should talk with your healthcare provider about how you can lower it.
+Even a 10% reduction in your total cholesterol may lower your risk for heart disease significantly.

 Ready to talk to a doctor about your heart health?
 Schedule an appointment with an Ochsner cardiologist.